westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 > Have students introduce themselves: name, what brings them to GA (ask for their current career & any specific goals), & one "fun fact".

 > **Example Exercise**: *Have students write these on google doc or google poll.
-Instructor can briefly demonstrate data science workflow by categorizing data, merging into CSV file,  pulling out features, etc.*
+Instructor can briefly demonstrate data science workflow by categorising data, merging into CSV file,  pulling out features, etc.*

 #### Our Expectations